bnwolford/gwasTools/README.md

 # gwasTools

-A collection of R scripts that might be useful to plot GWAS results.
+A collection of R scripts that might be useful for exploring and plotting GWAS results.

 The following R pakages need to be installed for running these Rscripts:

-*optparse, data.table, RColorBrewer, plotrix, pwr*
+*optparse, data.table, RColorBrewer, plotrix, pwr, ggplot2*

 ## QQ Plot